How To Livestream The Emporio Armani Fall/Winter 2024 Show At Milan Fashion Week

 When and where to livestream Emporio Armani’s Fall/Winter 2024 show

 The Emporio Armani Fall/Winter 2024 show will commence at 7 PM GMT on Saturday, 13 January.
-In Hong Kong, enthusiasts can livestream the show at 2 AM HKT on 14 January.
+In India, enthusiasts can livestream the show at 11:30 PM IST on 13 January.

 You can catch the show live on the Milan Fashion Week website and their official Instagram stories.